 \subsubsection{Sensitivity Analysis}

 In this section, we consider the impacts of three hyperparameters or settings.

-\textbf{Impacts of $\boldsymbol{k}$.} First, we explore whether different settings of $k$ result in similar observations and conclusions.
-As shown in Table \ref{tab:sensitivity_analysis_k}, similar to the observations when $k$=8 discussed in Sec.\ref{sec:experiemnt_whole_section}, R2ET and its variants stay at the top compared with other baselines for various $k$.
-Besides that, SP and est-H are very competitive and sometimes beat R2ET on tabular datasets and MNIST, respectively.
-However, they cannot perform well on other datasets.
+\textbf{Impacts of $\boldsymbol{k}$.} Table \ref{tab:sensitivity_analysis_k} shows that R2ET and its variants stay at the top compared with other baselines for various $k$.
+Besides, we further explore the more fundamental reasons why models perform differently for various $k$.
 As mentioned in Eq. (\ref{eq:upper_lower_thickness}), the gaps of gradients of original inputs positively contribute to the thickness.
-We present an auxiliary Fig. \ref{fig:gradient_magnitude}, where the features are sorted in the gradient magnitude descending orderings, and we can easily infer the gaps between any features.
-Now we focus on the trends of $k$ taking different values.
-On the tabular datasets, when $k=2$ is small, almost all methods have about 100$\%$ P@$k$, indicating that even ERAttack cannot effectively manipulate the ranking in such scenarios.
-This observation occurs in most models because the top 2 features are much more significant than the rest.
-In Fig. \ref{fig:gradient_magnitude}, the most important feature's magnitude is significantly larger than the rest on Bank, and thus Vanilla has a high P@$k$ (97.9).
+In Fig. \ref{fig:gradient_magnitude}, we sort the gradients of Vanilla models in descending order where their gaps can be inferred.
+Vanilla achieves about 100$\%$ P@$k$ when $k=2$ on Adult and Bank, indicating that even ERAttack cannot effectively manipulate the ranking in such scenarios.
+The reason is that the top 2 features are much more significant than the rest as shown in Fig. \ref{fig:gradient_magnitude}.
 However, there is a narrow margin between the top 2 and top 3 features on COMPAS, and attackers can easily flip their relative rankings, thus Vanilla's P@$k$ reduces to around 2/3.